 She released a sound that was somewhere between a sigh and a sob.
-This was not the first time she had broken down since the shooting, but this was the first time anyone besides her therapist had witnessed it.
-She had momentarily forgotten the fact that Castle was here, watching her fall apart, but with his words, reality came crashing down on her.
+This wasn't the first time she'd broken down since the shooting, but this was the first time anyone aside from her therapist had witnessed it.
+She'd momentarily forgotten the fact that Castle was here, watching her fall apart, but with his words, reality came crashing down on her.
 He was here.
-He had seen everything; her panic attack, the alcohol...all of it.
-She had tried so hard to hide the truth, but now her secret was out...and this was the one that had destroyed so many of her relationships in the past.
+He'd seen everything; her panic attack, the alcohol...all of it.
+She'd tried so hard to hide the truth, but now her secret was out...and this was the one that had destroyed so many of her relationships in the past.

 "How are you still here?" she asked suddenly.

 "What do you mean?" he asked curiously, not following her train of thought.

 "How can you stand to be here right now?
 I've been crying for the last hour, I've been drinking, I've been...I'm a mess."

 "And you need someone here to help you through it, and that's where I come in."

 "But...don't you get it, Castle?
 This is me.
 You see me at the precinct where I can put on a mask and compartmentalize, like I was trained to do, but that's not who I am.
 This," she gestured around the room, "is who I am.
 How can you even stand it?
 Honestly, right now I can't even stand to be around myself."

 "Kate, listen to me."
 He tilted her chin up with his fingers so he could look into her eyes as he spoke.
 They were red and watery and Kate had to force them to stay open.
 "There's nothing you could ever do that would make me not want to be around you, okay?
 Especially right now, because you're hurting and I don't like seeing you in pain, and I'm going to be right here until you're feeling better."